The California homestead increase effective January, 2021brought the homestead closer into line with the cost of a home in the Golden State.

 The newly enacted version of California Code of Civil Procedure 704.730 replaces the previous homestead system that pegged the amount of the homestead to family relationships, including marriage, to age, or to health.

-All of that was eliminated in favor of a system that simply provides that everyone with a principal residence gets a homestead in the amount of $300,000.
+All of that was eliminated in favor of a system that simply provided everyone with a principal residence gets a homestead in the amount of at least $300,000.
 And in counties where the median sale price of homes is more than $300,000, an exemption equals the median price of a home, not to exceed $600,000.

 (1) The countywide median sale price for a single-family home in the calendar year prior to the calendar year in which the judgment debtor claims the exemption, not to exceed six hundred thousand dollars ($600,000).